- Aboriginal Leaders' Forums

 - Culturally and Linguistically Diverse Communities Leaders' Forums

 - State of Our Health consultation project

 We value effective community and stakeholder engagement as a fundamental aspect of performing our role.
 We consider evidence and ideas about the health system from individuals and organisations who impact, or can be impacted by, our analysis – namely the community (consumers, families, carers and the general public) and stakeholders (clinicians, health system managers, non-government organisations and research bodies).
 Some stakeholders we engage for their expertise in a particular area for our case studies.

 We do not advocate or advise on behalf of any group.

 Aboriginal Leaders’ Forums

-The eleventh Aboriginal Leaders’ Forum was held on Thursday 09 May 2019 at Tauondi College in Port Adelaide.
+The twelfth Aboriginal Leaders’ Forum was held on Thursday 14 November 2019 at Tauondi College in Port Adelaide.
 This forum featured:

 Output reports and supporting material from previous forums are provided for download below:

 - Forum no. 11 – 09 May 2019

 - Output report and review card feedback (PDF, 1,691 kB)